guyslab/game-collector/README.md

 The large volume mentioned above hints that we should not use in-memory for storing such a potentially huge hash set.
 Many database solutions support removing/ignoring dupliates while inserting, by declaring unique indexing on the `unique_key` field/property.

-One good fit would be to use [MongoDB's unique indexes](https://www.mongodb.com/docs/v4.2/core/index-unique/).
-Creating a unique index for `unique_key`, upserting the object `{unique_key}`, and catching the "duplicate key error".
+One good fit would be to use [MongoDB's unique indexes](https://www.mongodb.com/docs/v4.2/core/index-unique/): creating a unique index for `unique_key`, upserting the object `{unique_key}`, and catching the "duplicate key error".
 In that case, only a successful upsert (without errors) would result in publishing the unique-game domain event.

 #### Querying games

 The list of unique games is aggregated in `games-report` service.
 Further anaylsis of this list can (and generally-speaking should) be performed by processing the unique-game events in other flows and services.
 However this is a filtered collection of a model entity, and other parts of the system may be required to query games against this service as a source of truth.

 For the choice of persistence, any database that supports efficient paging, is suitable for handling large data sets and can handle high traffic would do.
 Some example candidates include MongoDB and PostgreSQL.
-If turther analysis is expected to require complex queries, it may be worth to consider Postgres.
+If further analysis is expected to require complex queries, it may be worth to consider Postgres.
 Otherwise, we would be better off with Mongo as a simpler and more scalable solution.